-This urban fantasy was published by ROC on April 1st 2014 and has 352 pages.
+This urban fantasy that was published by ROC on April 1st 2014 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Clean, Sharp, "Payoff", Vacant
+Other books by this author which I have reviewed include Clean, Sharp, "Payoff", Vacant

 Third in the Mindspace Investigations dystopian-like science fiction detective series set in Atlanta and revolving around Adam, a telepath who is also a recovering addict.